safaktepe/safaktepe/README.md

 - 🌱 I’m creative, open mindend and easy going person.
 - :writing_hand: I have experience with MVVM architecture and OOP.
 - 💬 Even though Swift is my favorite language, I also have some experience with Java, Android Development and C#.
-- :mountain_snow: I also started to learn about Javascript recently. -in my free times.
+- :mountain_snow: I also started to learn about Javascript recently. -in my free times.-
 ---